Hrithik1122/eCommerce-Laravel-CMS/README.md

 1-Clone the project to your htdocs directory

-2-Configure the Database(application/config/database.php)
+2-Configure the Database(config/database.php)

-3-Configure the config file(.env)
+3-Configure the Database file(.env)

 ## Configuration
 Email configuration :